Mother: Dorothy (Hofert) Letterman Mengering

 Education: Ball State University, B.A., 1969

-Other Facts: Letterman is the founder of the production company Worldwide Pants, which produces "Late Show with David Letterman."
+Letterman is the founder of the production company Worldwide Pants, which produced "Late Show with David Letterman."

 "Late Night with David Letterman" was nominated for 35 Emmy Awards and won five.
-"Late Show with David Letterman" has been nominated for 72 Emmy Awards and has won nine.
+"Late Show with David Letterman" was nominated for 72 Emmy Awards and won nine.

 1975 - Moves to Los Angeles and begins performing stand-up at the Comedy Store.
 Later he is hired by Jimmie Walker, star of the CBS sitcom "Good Times," as a writer.

 November 1978 - Makes the first of 22 appearances on "The Tonight Show" hosted by Johnny Carson.
 Letterman also serves as a guest host on "The Tonight Show" several times.

 June 23, 1980-October 24, 1980 - Hosts "The David Letterman Show," a daytime talk show on NBC.

 February 1, 1982-June 25, 1993 - Hosts "Late Night with David Letterman" on NBC.